 Course description

-This course is designed to provide students with barriers to education and employment with on the job experience related to food services.
+This course is designed to provide students who experience barriers to education and employment with on-the-job experience related to food services.
 Students are placed at supervised and supportive worksites in the food services field that match their interests and abilities.
 Students are expected to demonstrate and practice appropriate work habits and attitudes while gaining exposure to different work environments.

 Course content